Assessment Access Arrangements

-Covid-19 update: whilst there have been restrictions on access to campus, many assessments have transferred online.
-The University has agreed a set of Principles for the assessment of disabled students in online assessments (PDF).
+Online assessments: the University has agreed a set of Principles for the assessment of disabled students in online assessments (PDF).
 You should read these Principles and contact your School or Module Leader if you feel the appropriate adjustments have not been made.

 Marking consideration and inclusive feedback

 If you have a disability (such as dyslexia) which impacts on your written work, you may want the people who are marking your work to be aware of this.
 All schools operate a system for students to “flag” their work, either through a cover sheet or electronic sticker.

 You need to register with Disability Services to be eligible for this, and contact your School disability contact for further information about your school’s system.
 Contact details can be found on the Disability Contacts in School webpage.

 If you choose to “flag” your work, the same marking criteria will still apply to all students, but the feedback will be tailored more sensitively.